-We currently operate approximately 3,000 miners with hash rate capacity of approximately 185 PH/s.
-Our current fleet comprises approximately 860 S9 miners, approximately 190 S17 Pro miners, approximately 10 T17 miners, approximately 655 1166 Pro miners, approximately 125 Canaan 1246 miners, approximately 106 M30S+ miners, and approximately 1,040 M30S miners.
+We currently operate approximately 1,900 miners with hash rate capacity of approximately 95 PH/s.
+Our current fleet comprises approximately 860 S9 miners, approximately 190 S17 Pro miners, approximately 10 T17 miners, approximately 655 1166 Pro miners, and approximately 125 Canaan 1246 miners, and approximately 106 M30S+ miners.
 The S9 miners have hash rate capacity of approximately 13 TH/s per miner and power consumption of approximately 1,300 watts per miner.
 The S17 Pro miners have hash rate capacity of approximately 50 TH/s per miner and power consumption of approximately 1,975 watts per miner.
 The T17 miners have hash rate capacity of approximately 40 TH/s per miner and power consumption of approximately 2,200 watts per miner.
 The 1166 Pro miners have hash rate capacity of approximately 80 TH/s and power consumption of approximately 3,400 watts per miner.
 The Canaan 1246 miners have hash rate capacity of approximately 85 TH/s and power consumption of approximately 3,420 watts per miner.
 The M30S+ miners have hash rate capacity of approximately 100 TH/s and power consumption of approximately 3,500 watts per miner.
-The M30S miners have hash rate capacity of approximately 88 TH/s and power consumption of approximately 3,344 watts per miner.
 We manage our fleet of miners through a combination of internal employees and outside contractors.

 We believe that through our innovative strategic initiatives and existing commercial relationships, we will continue to efficiently secure high-quality equipment necessary to maximize our operational advantages.
 Using our access to and control of environmentally beneficial and low-cost power as leverage, our focus is on sourcing the latest crypto asset mining technology and engaging in transactions to align our interests with those of other key industry stakeholders, including equipment manufacturers and high-performance computing infrastructure managers.
-We are actively adding to our existing fleet of approximately 3,000 miners currently deployed at the Scrubgrass Plant, with a hash rate capacity of approximately 185 PH/s, through the execution of definitive agreements since April 1, 2021 with three suppliers to purchase approximately 26,150 additional miners with a total hash capacity equal to over 2,500 PH/s.
-Approximately 72% of these miners are scheduled to be delivered in 2021, with the next batch scheduled for delivery in October 2021, 21% are scheduled to be delivered in the first quarter of 2022, and the remaining 6% are scheduled to be delivered during the remainder of 2022.
+We are actively adding to our existing fleet of approximately 1,900 miners currently deployed at the Scrubgrass Plant with hash rate capacity of approximately 95 PH/s, through the execution of definitive agreements since April 1, 2021 with three suppliers to purchase approximately 27,200 additional miners with a total hash capacity equal to over 2,600 PH/s.
+Approximately 68% of these miners are scheduled to be delivered in 2021, with the first batch having been delivered in October 2021, 26% are scheduled to be delivered in the first quarter of 2022, and the remaining 6% are scheduled to be delivered during the remainder of 2022.
 We expect to house approximately 17,000 miners in our datacenters at the Scrubgrass Plant.
 We have initiated construction of a datacenter for the Panther Creek Plant, and we plan to begin deploying miners there later this year, ultimately deploying 20,000.
 We plan to house our remaining anticipated miners at the Third Plant and one or more additional power generation asset(s).
 Our location in the cooler Northeastern United States and access to cheap power allow us to cool our miners at lower cost than if we were located in warmer regions and also affords us the flexibility to buy power off the grid when the cost of such power is cheaper than our cost of production, resulting in our ability to maximize crypto asset mining operations through low variable costs and cost per MW.
-Our current focus is on mining Bitcoin, which we may convert to USD to the extent necessary to fund our development.
+Our current focus is on mining Bitcoin, which we may convert